 “I am here to help someone understand something.”

-Once your focus shifts from how you look to how you can help, your delivery becomes clearer, calmer and more natural.
+Once your focus shifts from how you look to how you can help, your delivery usually becomes clearer, calmer and more natural.
+You stop trying to prove yourself and start trying to communicate.

-This is the mindset that consistently makes people sound like themselves on camera.
+This is the mindset that consistently helps people sound more like themselves on camera.

 A video interview is a conversation, not a performance.
-Scripting every word usually makes you sound flat and rehearsed.
+Scripting every answer word-for-word usually makes people sound flat and rehearsed.

 - What is the key message I want to share?